NickRexrode/LED-Music-Visualizer/README.md

 # LED-Music-Visualizer
-Music Visualizer with LED strip and Arduino
+Reactive Music Visualizer with LED strip and Arduino